jasonnIguazio/ghpages-doc-site/content/cluster-mgmt/deployment/sw-specifications.md

       (retroactive) RNs - #ki-nuclio-function-name-dashboard
       [c-nuclio-function-name-dashboard].
 The v3.0.0 resolution was to prevent using reserved names (including "dashboards") for Nuclio functions and API gateways.
-As part of the v3.0.0 ghpages-doc-site restructure and the move of most of the platform's API reference documentation to the data-layer section, I decided to also cancel the Nuclio section in this reference (as this was the only non-data-layer API in this reference) and document
+As part of the v3.0.0 ghpages-ghpages-doc-site restructure and the move of most of the platform's API reference documentation to the data-layer section, I decided to also cancel the Nuclio section in this reference (as this was the only non-data-layer API in this reference) and document